Next to Normal: South America

 A Spanish-language Peruvian premiere of the musical played the Teatro Marsano, in Lima, Peru.
 The production ran from May to June 2011.
-The cast included Gisela Ponce de León as Natalie A Brazilian production opened in July 2012 at the Clara Nunes Theatre in Rio de Janeiro, under the title Quase Normal.
+The cast included Gisela Ponce de León as Natalie A Brazilian production opened in July 2012 at the Clara Nunes Theatre in Rio de Janeiro, under the title Quase Normal starring actress Vanessa Gerbelli as Diana.

 A Mexican production opened at the Teatro Aldama in Mexico City on January 31, 2019, starring Susana Zabaleta as Diana.
-The Mexican cast also included Federico Di Lorenzo as Dan, María Penella as Natalie, Mariano Palacios as Gabe, Jerry Velázquez as Henry/Gabe and Héctor Berzunza as Dr. Fine/Dr. Madden.
+The Mexican cast also included Federico Di Lorenzo as Dan, María Penella as Natalie, Mariano Palacios as Gabe, Jerry Velázquez as Henry/Gabe and Héctor Berzunza as Dr. Madden/Dr. Fine.
 The cast was also joined by María Chacón as Natalie, and Rodolfo Zarco as Henry for some performances.
 Directed by Diego Del Río, the creative team included Jorge Ballina (set design), Victor Zapatero (lighting design), Josefina Echeverría (costume design) and Alejandro García (sound design).
 This production was nominated for six awards in several categories at the Premios Metropolitanos de Teatro in 2019, which included Best Musical, Best Direction of a Musical, among others.
 Diego del Río, Susana Zabaleta, María Penella and Jerry Velázquez each won at their categories.
 After a short run in Mexico City, the musical had a single tour performance at Auditorio Luis Elizondo, in Monterrey on July 4, 2019.
 The original cast reunited on June 9, 2020, for an online live concert, where they read and sang through the score in an acoustic version of the musical.

+In Argentina, it premiered on January 5, 2012, at the Liceo Theatre in Buenos Aires under the title Casi Normales.
+Produced by Javier Faroni and starring Laura Conforte as Diana, Alejandro Paker as Dan, Florencia Otero as Natalie, Matías Mayer as Gabe, Fernando Dente as Henry, and Mariano Chiesa as Dr. Madden/Dr. Fine, this version was directed by Luis Romero, with set design by Marcelo Valiente, costume design by Pablo Bataglia, lighting design by Marco Pastorino, sound design by Rodrigo Lavecchia and Mauro Agrelo, musical direction by Gaby Goldman, and Spanish adaptation by Marcelo Kotliar, Pablo del Campo, and Diego Jaraz.
+Martin Ruiz has played Dan ever since 2013.